Defense for Felony DUI in Fairfax, Fauquier & Prince William County

 If your third DUI was within 5 years of your first DUI conviction, you would face a minimum of 6 months of incarceration.
 If this is a fourth or fifth DUI, you face a longer jail sentence and a permanent license revocation.

 If you also face DUI maiming or DUI involuntary manslaughter charges, the possible sentence is harsh.
-Talk with a Virginia DUI lawyer immediately about the potential prison term.
+Talk with a Manassas, Virginia felony DUI lawyer immediately about the potential prison term.

 Collateral Consequences of a Felony DUI Conviction